 - Descriptions of their home, community, and neighborhood

 Friends in Adoption offers profiles online of waiting adoptive families for pregnant women/couples considering adoption to review.
 Take your time with this step.
 Select families you feel that you connect with, and that fit what you dream of for your baby.
 There is no wrong answer here.
-Your FIA adoption team can also help guide you through reading profiles to narrow down to your top choices.
+Your Friends in Adoption team can also help guide you through reading profiles to narrow down to your top choices.

-If you want to meet the potential adoptive families, your FIA team member can help arrange this meeting.
+If you want to meet the potential adoptive families, your Friends in Adoption team member can help arrange this meeting.
 These meetings can sometimes be in-person meetings, but with the technology nowadays these meetings more frequently happen via Skype, Zoom, or Facetime.
-Your FIA team member or a social worker can also be present to help smooth over any awkwardness during the meeting.
+Your Friends in Adoption team member or a social worker can also be present to help smooth over any awkwardness during the meeting.

 When you communicate with potential adoptive families, there are certain things to keep in mind.
 Be sure to ask them why they are choosing adoption, their intended parenting style, their hobbies/interests, their cultural/religious values (if that holds significance for you), and what they are looking for regarding level of openness.
 Be sure to share your adoption plan, including the type of adoption you are pursuing.